cupnoodle/fluffyes/33-uibutton-uitableviewcell-tap.md

   // used to keep track the index of the cell var index : Int = 0

-  // the delegate
-  var delegate : YoutuberTableViewCellDelegate?
+  // the delegate, remember to set to weak to prevent cycles weak var delegate : YoutuberTableViewCellDelegate?

   override func awakeFromNib() {
     super.awakeFromNib()